idigbio-api-hackathon/idigbio-spark/README.md

 # idigbio-spark
-Links iDigBio records to GenBank, Global Names and possibly other open bioinformatics resources.
-The purpose of this project is to link *at scale* by using [Apache's Spark](http://spark.apache.org) a distributed data processing tool.
+Links iDigBio records to [GenBank](http://www.ncbi.nlm.nih.gov/genbank/), [Global Names](http://globalnames.org) and possibly other open bioinformatics resources.
+The purpose of this project is to **link specimen records to external systems like GenBank and Global Names at scale** by using [Apache's Spark](http://spark.apache.org) a distributed data processing tool.

 [![Build Status](https://travis-ci.org/idigbio-api-hackathon/idigbio-spark.svg?branch=master)](https://travis-ci.org/idigbio-api-hackathon/idigbio-spark)